 - All portable cots sold in Australia must meet the current mandatory Australian Standard for children’s portable folding cots, AS/NZS 2195, and should carry a label to indicate this.

-- Sleep and rest environments are safe and free from hazards
+- Sleep and rest environments is safe and free from hazards

-- Those areas for sleep and rest are well ventilated and have natural lighting.
+- That areas for sleep and rest are well ventilated and have natural lighting.